Dirac integral equations for dielectric and plasmonic scattering: Introduction

 where $\Phi$ is the Laplace fundamental solution and $\nu$ is the outward unit normal.
 Another basic operator for the Maxwell problem \eqref{eq:maxwtransprclassi} in $\R^3$ is the magnetic dipole operator

 acting on tangential vector fields $f$.
-Compact perturbations of the operators $K_{\rm d}$ and $K_{\rm m}$, and their adjoints $K_{\rm d}^*$ and $K_{\rm m}^*$, appear along the diagonals of our basic Cauchy integral operators \eqref{eq:Ek2D} and \eqref{eq:Ek3D}.
+Compact perturbations of the operators $K_{\rm d}$ and $K_{\rm m}$, and their adjoints $K_{\rm d}^*$ and $K_{\rm m}^*$ with respect to the standard $L_2$ pairing on $\bdy \Omega$, appear along the diagonals of our basic Cauchy integral operators \eqref{eq:Ek2D} and \eqref{eq:Ek3D}.
 In particular, the (3:4,3:4) and (7:8,7:8) size $2\times 2$ diagonal blocks in \eqref{eq:Ek3D} are compact perturbations of $-K_{\rm m}^*$.

 It is important to note that in the energy norm, the essential spectra of $K_{\rm d}$ and $K_{\rm m}$ are subsets of $(-1,1)$.
 If considering instead the $L_2(\bdy \Omega)$ norm, then on domains in $\R^2$ with one corner, the essential spectrum of $K_{\rm d}$ is a lying ``figure eight'', centered around $0$.
 See Fabes, Jodeit and Lewis~\cite{FabesJodeitLewis:77} and the final comments and \eqref{eq:eight} in the present paper.